 Romeo and Juliet realize that the person they just fell in love with is one of their greatest enemies.
-They want to be together, but everything they've ever known tells them not to trust each other.
-Their families are constantly fighting: how can their relationship ever work?
+This is like … if the head cheerleader and quarterback from two rival schools fell in love: they want to be together, but everything they've ever known tells them not to trust each other.
+Can their relationship ever work?

 Being forced to marry Paris is a fate worse than death, as far as Juliet is concerned.
-In order to avoid this marriage, Juliet (with the Friar's help) fakes her own death.
-But this pretend death becomes reality when Romeo hears the news of Juliet's death and believes that she is really gone.
+So, she fakes her own death.
+Pretend death becomes reality when Romeo hears the news of Juliet's death and believes that she is really gone.
 Minutes before Juliet is due to wake from her drugged sleep, Romeo comes to her tomb, kisses her good-bye, and kills himself.
 Juliet regains consciousness to find her husband lying dead beside her.
-When she kisses him, she discovers his lips are warm.
-She has missed him by a matter of minutes.
+When she kisses him, she realizes that his lips are warm and that she's missed him by a matter of minutes.
 In despair, she takes his dagger and stabs herself.